gwu-libraries/python-camp/textbook/glossary.md

     In higher-level languages like Python, when we speak of conditional logic, we're often referring to {term}`if statement`s.

+CSV

+    An acronym for "comma-separated values," CSV is a data format compatible with spreadsheet applications like Excel.
+It is also a format widely used for storing tabular data: data structured in rows and columns.
+Unlike {term}`JSON`, CSV format does not generally work well with nested data.

 curly braces

     Curly braces (`{}`) are used when defining a Python {term}`dictionary`.